GaetanLepage/phd-manuscript/sections/5_rl/4_results/0_index.typ

 - $#agent-source-dist = #agent-source-dist-expr$ is the source-array distance;
 - $"DoA"(#agent-pos, theta_a, #source-pos)$ is the direction of arrival for this source-microphone positioning;
 - $eta$ is a scaling factor, set to 1 in the conducted experiments.
-Naturally, this definition is inspired by the shape of the #acr("WER") maps (see @fig:rl:results:directional_map for an example).
+This definition is naturally inspired by the shape of the #acr("WER") maps (see @fig:rl:results:directional_map for an example).
 The obtained map is normalized to constrain its range in the $[0, 1]$ interval.
 Setting $eta$ to 0 gives the omnidirectional formulation of the analytical cost.
 @fig:rl:results:analytical_map plots the analytical cost $C$ for the east orientation, i.e., where the agent is facing right in this figure's frame.